6 Important Hospitality Trends For 2024-2026

 Searches for "Cloudbeds" are up 169% in 5 years.

 Cloudbeds, like many modern hotel management systems, is also built to integrate seamlessly with existing apps and services, from TripAdvisor to pre-existing accounting systems.
 It won six HotelTechReports awards in 2021, including Best PMS and Hoteliers Choice.

 The ALICE platform focuses on staff cohesion, with a suite incorporating guest services, maintenance, housekeeping and guest messaging.

 Infraspeak, meanwhile, is all about maintenance, from work order creation to staff synchronization.

-In pandemic times, the less contact the better.
+During a pandemic, the less contact the better.

-A survey conducted last year found contactless payment to be travel executive’s second-most pressing priority after employee training.
+A survey conducted last year found contactless payment to be travel executives’ second-most pressing priority after employee training.

-And 2020 research by Criton found that 80% of travelers prefer using an app to check-in and out, order room service and communicate with hotel staff.
+And 2020 research by Criton found that 80% of travelers prefer using an app to check in and out, order room service, and communicate with hotel staff.

 Another study found 71% of travelers would be more likely to stay at a hotel with self-service technology.